Tuesday, March 18, 7 p.m. (doors at 6 p.m.), Bryant Lake Bowl

 Each monthly gathering explores science and natural history from distinct and surprising viewpoints, drawing connections between scientific research, culture, environment and everyday life.

-Café Scientifique currently meets at Bryant Lake Bowl.
+From September through May, Café Scientifique meets at Bryant Lake Bowl.

 Bryant Lake Bowl (Uptown area of Minneapolis)